Iraneus/betamedneed/_services/sharing.md

 Medneed is optimized for professional engagements that enable clinicians to have access to specialized knowledge and hard-to-find experiential medical information.

+Interaction on Medneed facilitate clinical evidence dissemination, identifying and recruiting of participants for trials, and collecting field insights around diseases to help improve outcomes.